-The task shown in Figure 2 involves only four choice points or states $(x_1, x_2, x_3, \text{ and } x_4)$ signaled, perhaps imperfectly (i.e., leaving some uncertainty, in a way we will formulate precisely later), by cues $(c_1, c_2, c_3, \text{ and } c_4)$.
-Three actions are possible (L, R, and C) at the states, and it is the choices between these that the subjects must make.
-The choices lead to rewards or punishments (with values or utilities r, which depend on the states and actions), and/or to transitions from one state to the next (x_3 to x_1 or x_2 , etc.).
+The task in figure 2 only involves four choice points or states (x_1, x_2, x_3, x_4) signalled, perhaps imperfectly (ie leaving some uncertainty, in a way we will formulate precisely later) by cues (c_1, c_2, c_3, c_4) .
+Three actions are possible (L, R and C) at the states, and it is the choices between these that the subjects must make.
+The choices lead to rewards or punishments (with values or utilities r, which depend on the states and actions), and/or to transitions from one state to the next (x_3 to x_1 or x_2 , etc).
 We consider that single trials end when an actual outcome is achieved; the subjects then start again.
 In general, subjects' choices may be only probabilistically related to the outcomes.
-In the standard case for this review, we will have the rewards being biggest for L at x_3 and x_1 and for R at x_4 and x_2 , with C being costly.
+In the standard case for this review, we will have the rewards being biggest for L at x_3 and x_1 , and for R at x_4 and x_2 , and with C being costly.
 The subjects may not know these payoffs at the outset.